Supreme Revolutionary Council (Somalia): Dissolution and reinstatement

-In July 1976, Barre's SRC disbanded itself and established in its place the Somali Revolutionary Socialist Party (SRSP), a one-party government claiming to be based on scientific socialism and Islamic tenets.
+In July 1976, Barre's SRC dissolved itself and established in its place the Somali Revolutionary Socialist Party (SRSP), a one-party government claiming to be based on scientific socialism and Islamic tenets.
 The SRSP was an attempt to reconcile the official state ideology with the official state religion by adapting Marxist-Leninist precepts to local circumstances.
 Emphasis was placed on the Muslim principles of social progress, equality and justice, which the government argued formed the core of scientific socialism and its own accent on self-sufficiency, public participation and popular control, as well as direct ownership of the means of production.
 While the SRSP encouraged private investment on a limited scale, the administration's overall direction was nominally socialist.

 After the unsuccessful Ogaden campaign of the late 1970s, a new constitution was promulgated in 1979 under which elections for a People's Assembly were held.
 However, the Politburo of Barre's Somali Revolutionary Socialist Party continued to rule.

 In 1980, a state of emergency was declared and the SRC was reconstituted.
 On 23 October Barre reinstated the Supreme Revolutionary Council via Presidential Decree No. 3, and five subcommittees were established, including Defence & Security and Political.